developmentseed/geolambda/README.md

 - **base**: The base image consists of an Amazon base image with python added, along with the boto3 and nose libraries.
 The purpose of the main image is to replicate the base system in Lambda with the nose testing framework added so that a deployable package can be tested on an image like what is used in the Lambda container.
 - **core**: The core image contains system dependencies that are used by other other images.
 It also defines version numbers for packages that are installed in other images.
-- **gdal2min**: GDAL2, with a minimized set of packages/drivers is installed with Python support, along with proj.4
+- **min**: GDAL2, with a minimized set of packages/drivers is installed with Python support, along with proj.4
-- **gdal2max**: GDAL2, with HDF4 and 5 support added (including szip and proj.4)
+- **full**: GDAL2, with HDF4 and 5 support added (including szip and proj.4)
-- **full**: GDAL2 with full HDF support and common Python libraries added (rasterio, pyproj, shapely, fiona, gippy)

 Pull whichever one is most appropriate with the docker command:

 	$ docker pull developmentseed/geolambda:<tag>

-### Creating new geolambda based project
+### Creating a new geolambda based project

 The geolambda image will most often be used an image used in the creation of a package suitable for deploying to an AWS Lambda function.
 There are two main use cases: